 If you’ve got something to sell, at some point you’re going to need to present an offer.

-Sounds simple, and it is.
+Sounds simple, and copywriting offers are.
 There’s just one problem.

-When my little boy was a baby, I got a very good piece of advice about feeding kids.
+When my son was a baby, I got a very good piece of advice about feeding kids.

 It’s the kid’s job to eat it or not to eat it.
 They’re in charge of getting a forkful of the stuff in their mouth, chewing, and swallowing.